open-access-policies/streaming/_operational_policies/op_pol_002.md

 ### 1. Objective

-The objective of this policy is to establish security requirements for mobile devices used to access Company systems, data, and video streaming platform resources, whether company-owned or personally-owned (BYOD), ensuring appropriate protection while maintaining productivity and user experience.
+This policy establishes comprehensive security requirements for mobile devices used to access Company systems, data, and video streaming platform resources across all deployment scenarios.
+The policy covers both company-owned and personally-owned (BYOD) devices, ensuring appropriate protection while maintaining productivity and optimal user experience for all authorized users.

 ### 2. Scope